SynapseMedia/nucleus/docs/reference/harvest/media.md

       show_root_heading: false

 !!! tip
-    Each media type specifies URLs and paths as the source types from which it can be collected.
+    Each media type specifies "Path" as the source types from which it can be collected.